SNNJM/FreeRTOS_STM32F411_BMP280_AutoZero/README.md

 This FreeRTOS programs uses C programming language that enables the STM32 mcu to get the pressure data from the BMP280 sensor through I2C communication channel.

+A reference pressure value is used as a fixed variable, which in my case I used the SEA_LEVEL_PRESSURE = 1013.23f.

+The pressure (hpa) will be zero if the relative pressure value is less than 0.07, indicating it has return to the reference point.

+Positive changes means the device is going downwards where the relative pressure value would be >= 0.8

+Negative changes means the device is going upwards where the relative pressure value would be < 0.8

+These value were tested based on the location that I am sitting that time.
+It may differs from location to location.

 ## Requirements